qoherent/ria-hub-docs/docs/content/.Installation/with-docker.en-us.md

 Create a directory like `gitea` and paste the following content into a file named `docker-compose.yml`.
 Note that the volume should be owned by the user/group with the UID/GID specified in the config file.
 If you don't give the volume correct permissions, the container may not start.
-For a stable release you can use `:latest`, `:1` or specify a certain release like `:@version@`, but if you'd like to use the latest development version of Gitea then you could use the `:nightly` tag.
-If you'd like to run the latest commit from a release branch you can use the `:1.x-nightly` tag, where x is the minor version of Gitea. (e.g. `:1.16-nightly`)
+For a stable release you can use `:latest`, `:1` or specify a certain release like `:@version@`, but if you'd like to use the latest development version of RIA Hub then you could use the `:nightly` tag.
+If you'd like to run the latest commit from a release branch you can use the `:1.x-nightly` tag, where x is the minor version of RIA Hub. (e.g. `:1.16-nightly`)

 ```yaml
 version: "3"